ryan-roemer/loose-bits/_posts/2012-01-08-authenticated-static-html-site-with-google-app-engine.md

 You can also view a basic [Readme][gist_readme] file and other information at the GitHub [gist][gist_cfg] page.

-Here's a snippet of the "app.yaml" file that you'll need to slightly modify.
+Here's a snippet of the "app.yaml" file that you'll need to slightly modify:

 {% highlight yaml %}
 application: you-app-name-here